Mulled Bourbon Punch

-Punch is wonderful for entertaining because you can make a big batch of it, put it in a bowl or pitcher, and let folks serve themselves.
-It can be fun to play bartender and mix drinks, but sometimes it’s nice not to be stuck behind the cocktail shaker; you can spend more time mingling with your guests.
+Punch is great for a small, socially distant celebration because you can make a big batch of it in a pitcher.
+It can be fun to play bartender and mix drinks, but sometimes it’s nice not to be stuck behind the cocktail shaker; you can spend more time talking to your guests.

 Servings: 10 to 12

 4 sticks of cinnamon, plus more for garnish (optional)

 3 in fresh ginger, peeled

 1 ½ cups bourbon

 Lemon twist for garnish